Woodgreen Pets Charity: The Dog House

 In 2019, the charity was the focus of a Channel Four series, The Dog House.
 Approximately a million people tuned in to each episode.
 Series two started on 11 March 2021 and all episodes were made available on All 4.

+Partnerships

+Bobs from Skechers

+Woodgreen became the first animal charity in the UK to get involved in the Skechers initiative.

+Wild

+In September 2023, the charity announced a partnership with the sustainable deodorant brand Wild.
+The company launched a limited edition case, featuring illustrations of sausage dogs.